storj/docs/src/pages/dcs/how-tos/ix-systems-truenas-integration/index.md

 ### Software Requirements

-Storj if fully integrated with TrueNAS.
+Storj is fully integrated with TrueNAS.

 To integrate TrueNAS with Storj, you will need: